Indoor Volleyball Rules

 Participants are responsible for any and all injuries sustained while participating in the Intramural program.
 Please leave all jewelry at home.
 Report all injuries to the supervisor.

 The serving order must alternate men and women.
-(Exception, 3/2 player ratio)
+(Exception, 2/1 and 3/2 player ratio)

 The net height will be co-rec height (7'8”).